Biden Pressured To Act On Russian Ransomware, Hacking - UrduPoint

 The White House meeting, including officials from the State Department, Homeland Security, Justice Department and intelligence, also followed news that alleged Russian hackers had attempted to break into the systems of the Republican Party's national committee.

-After the meeting, Biden told reporters he would be sending a message to Russian President Vladimir Putin on the issue, without offering any details.
+After the meeting, Biden told reporters he would "deliver" his own message to Russian President Vladimir Putin on the issue, without offering any details.

 White House spokeswoman Jen Psaki said the meeting Wednesday was on a "whole-of-government effort to address ransomware attacks."
 "The president has a range of options should he determine to take action" against attackers, she added.